 |Who May Adopt||

 Unmarried person who is at least 18 yrs. old.
-Husband and wife jointly or may adopt separately when one spouse is a parent of the child.
+Married partners jointly or may adopt separately when one spouse is a parent of the child.

 |Home Residency Required Prior to Finalization of Adoption?||